Omar-Farrag/Prison-Escape/README.md

 ## Description

-An adventurous, open world, text-based role-playing game set in prison.
+An adventurous, open world, command line and text based role-playing game set in prison.
 The player spawns in his cell and interacts with surroundings to find clues that can help him escape prison.
 Additionally, the player can use a phone to punch/dodge during fist fights, play basketball, and lift dumbbells.
 The game also has a very dynamic nature where the player's actions can influence in-game events.
 Throughout the game, the player has a good-bad index: good behavior provides greater access to prison rooms while bad behavior frees the player from harrassment by other inmates.

 ## How to play the game